gusibis/belly-button-challenge/README.md

 6. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard

-All the functions exist in app.js. site link: https://gusibis.github.io/belly-button-challenge/
+All the functions exist in app.js. <br>
+site link:
+https://gusibis.github.io/belly-button-challenge/